Updated: Jan 19

-Any testing effort contains several documents prepared as part of the testing process, each document is prepared to answer a specific request/demand during the software development life cycle such as:
+Any testing effort contains several documents prepared as part of the testing process, and each document is prepared to answer a specific request/demand during the software development life cycle, such as:

 Software Requirements Specification (SRS)

 Risk Management Plan (SRM).

 Software Test Design (STD).

 What is a test summary report?

 As you probably know, the SDLC contains many phases, including testing, which is used to determine the quality of the application before releasing it to the company clients.

 The testing phase contains many activities, such as test planning and execution, with specific documentation.